IWantDayDayUp/cf/paper.md

 where $RB\%$ is the normalized $RB$ of node $m$ in the network.

-Weight factors $\alpha$ and $\beta$ are used to balance the normalized resource block $RB$ and $Nov$ of node $m$.
+Weight factors $\alpha$ and $\beta$ are used to balance the normalized resource block $RB$ and $Nov$ of node $m$. -->

-However, in extreme cases, such as sparse networks, *Direct node-ranking approach* is not able to calculate the importance of all nodes accurately, leading to inefficient resource utilization in the long term.
-Therefore, it is necessary to calculate stable $Nov$ of the given network, enabling to show the importance of all nodes accurately.
-Derived from the famous Google PageRank website algorithm, we introduce hoe to get the stable node-ranking values of a given network in the following content.

 (PageRank部分)

 For the node mapping, we adopt a novel ranking approach, similar to the PageRank algorithm.

+It is worth noting that equation (4.10) represents the mapping capabilities of the substrate node itself.
+But the importance of a node is related not only to the amount of resources of the node itself, but also to the importance of neighboring nodes [9].
+In addition, in extreme cases such as sparse networks, the direct node ranking method shown in equation (4.10) can not evaluate the importance of all nodes accurately[10], which affects the virtual network node mapping process, resulting in low resource utilization and low virtual network acceptance rate in the long term.

+In order to calculate the stable importance of all the nodes in the entire network accurately, `on the basis of equation (4.10), using the method of calculating the node importance based on the Markov random walk model proposed in the literature [9], the node importance value is iteratively calculated to convergence, and then normalized to obtain the final stable ranking value of the node, and the specific calculation steps are as follows:`

+- Sets the initial importance value of the node $NR^0$ based on equation (4.10).

+$$NR^0 = \frac{R(n)}{\sum_{u \in N_s}{R(u)}}$$

+- The Markov random walk model is then used to iterate on the initial substrate network

+$$NR^(i + 1) = X \eta NR^i$$

+where $X$ is the Markov one-step transfer matrix defined in [9].

+- Finally, using normalization to obtain the final importance value NR(n) of node $n$

+$$Rank(n) = \frac{NR(n)}{\sum_{i = 1}^{N}{NR(n_i)}}$$

+where $N$ is the number of substrate nodes in the SN.

+`However, in extreme cases, such as sparse networks, *Direct node-ranking approach* is not able to calculate the importance of all nodes accurately, leading to inefficient resource utilization in the long term.
+Therefore, it is necessary to calculate stable $Nov$ of the given network, enabling to show the importance of all nodes accurately.
+Derived from the famous Google PageRank website algorithm, we introduce how to get the stable node-ranking values of a given network in the following content.`

 > Through this importance index formulate we are ranking the substrate nodes before mapping.
 The higher the importance index the higher will be the rank and that node is considered first for node mapping with the virtual node of arrival VNR.